Bira/octopus-carnival/_posts/2025-12-15-wir-dscc-tectuktitlay.md

 power that gives allies within 5 squares a +2 attack bonus as a reaction when the priest is first bloodied.

-They fight in melee with a **Scourge** that damages and inflicts a -2 attack penalty for a turn.
+They fight with a **Scourge** that damages and inflicts a -2 attack penalty for a turn.
 They also have a dagger in hand that has a scarier purpose: the **Worthy Sacrifice** maneuver (melee 1 vs. Reflex), which knocks a target prone on a hit and lets them make a secondary attack against the same target.
 If _that_ hits, it deals heavy physical damage, dazes (save ends), and gives 10 temporary HP to each nonminion ally the priest can see.
 They try to rip your heart out!
 And this is at-will.

 They can use a minor action to charm an enemy with a **Sacrificial Summons** (ranged 15 vs. Will) which pulls 5 squares and makes the target grant